oroinc/documentation/user_guide/marketing_tracking.rst

 - General Information : general details specified for the tracking websites during creation

-- Tracking Code : pieced of code to be added to the website to :ref:`track` <user-guide-how-to-track>` campaign-related user activities.
-The code and its usage is described in more details in :ref:`*How to Track Campaign Related Activities on the Website <user-guide-how-to-track>*` guide.
+- Tracking Code : a piece of code to be added to the website to :ref:`track` <user-guide-how-to-track>` campaign-related user activities.
+The code and its usage are described in more details in :ref:`*How to Track Campaign Related Activities on the Website <user-guide-how-to-track>*` guide.

 - Events : tracking events recorded for the Website